-2. Keep and bring a list of all the medicines you take.
+2. Keep and bring a list of all the medications you take.

-- Bring the actual medicines or give your doctor and pharmacist a list of all the medicines and dosage that you take, including non-prescription over-the counter medicines and nutritional supplements. - Make sure your medicine is what the doctor ordered.
+- Bring the actual medications or give your doctor and pharmacist a list of all the medication and dosage that you take, including non-prescription over-the counter medication and nutritional supplements. - Make sure your medication is what the doctor ordered.
 Ask your pharmacist about the medication if it looks different than you expected. - Tell your doctor and pharmacist about any drug, food, and other allergies you have, such as to latex. - Ask about any risks or side effects of the medication and what to avoid while taking it.
-Be sure to write down what your doctor or pharmacist says. - Read the label and patient package insert when you get your medicine, including all warnings and instructions. - Know how to use your medicine.
-Especially note the times and conditions when your medicine should not be taken. - Contact your doctor or pharmacist if you have any questions. - Understand both the generic and brand names of your medication.
+Be sure to write down what your doctor or pharmacist says. - Read the label and patient package insert when you get your medication, including all warnings and instructions. - Know how to use your medication.
+Especially note the times and conditions when your medication should and should not be taken. - Contact your doctor or pharmacist if you have any questions.

+• Understand both the generic and brand names of your medication.
 This helps ensure you do not receive double dosing from taking both a generic and a brand.
 It also helps prevent you from taking a medication to which you are allergic.